The Swedish Criminal Code

 The Swedish Criminal Code (brottsbalken, SFS 1962:700) was adopted in 1962 and entered into force on 1 January 1965.
 It contains provisions on many of the acts that are criminal offences in Sweden.
 Provisions on other offences are found in specific acts and laws.
 The Criminal Code also contains general provisions on all offences, criminal sanctions and the applicability of Swedish law.

-As of 2020, amendments to the Criminal Code will be translated and published (electronically) simultaneously with the publication of the amended Swedish legislation.
+As of 2020, amendments to the Criminal Code will be translated and published (electronically) before the entry into force and as soon as possible after the publication of the amended Swedish legislation.
 A reference to the act adopting an amendment is found at the end of each amended section.

 The Government Offices publishes this translation of the Criminal Code as a service to interested parties but takes no legal responsibility for the translation or for any consequences arising from its use; translations of Swedish legislation have no legal effect.